ventz/pgsvr/README.md

 PLEASE NOTE
 -----------
 * This is still a BETA - it works well, but it is FAR from complete.
-* To use this "as is", it requires an r10k setup with Puppet - without a CRON setup (https://github.com/puppetlabs-operations/puppet-r10k)
+* To use this "as is", it requires an r10k setup with Puppet (https://github.com/puppetlabs-operations/puppet-r10k)
+* You can change one line and make it to work with just git or any other framework or custom written deploy/sync script.

 Short Summary
 -------------
-This lets you configure a post-receive hook with your git server/github that signals over REST so that an r10k run can happen.
+PGSVR lets you configure a post-receive hook with your git server/github/any other system, that signals over REST so that an r10k run can happen.

-Alternatively, by changing one line - you can modify this to run anything on your puppet server as the 'puppet' user when a signal hook is received.
+It's a simply a fancy way to have a "git push" become "instant files" on your puppet server.

+When you have r10k (highly recommended), you also get dynamic environments for free - so that each git branch becomes a puppet environment.
+You also get the other features that r10k provides, like deploying modules from github/puppet forge by just specifying a line in Puppetfile.

+Don't have r10k?
+Not sure what it is, don't have time, or don't want to bother with it?
+No problem!
+By changing one line, you can have your "git push" simply end up mirroring a repo (syncing it) and then cloning it out into your puppet directory.

+The goal of this is to provide you with a framework to translate a REST call to a "something" on your puppet server.

 Quick Setup and PGSVR Components